monikadubey13/k8s/README.md

 # - PV & PVC:-

-It is a kubernetes object which is used to store data.
+It is a kubernetes object which is used to store data.Persistent Volumes (PV) and Persistent Volume Claims (PVC) are used to manage storage in a cluster.
+They allow pods to request and use storage resources independently of the specifics of the underlying storage infrastructure.